KHBS: History

 Channel 40 began as KFPW-TV on July 28, 1971.
 It was owned by local businessman Bob Hernreich along with KFPW radio (1230 AM).
 The station was a primary CBS affiliate with a secondary ABC affiliation.
 Before channel 40's arrival, all three networks had been shoehorned on primary NBC affiliate KFSA-TV (channel 5, now CBS affiliate KFSM-TV).

 KFPW-TV found the going difficult against channel 5 largely because of the difficulties experienced by UHF stations operating in rugged terrain.
-Most seriously, it was all but unviewable in Fayetteville and the surrounding area—a problem exacerbated by its transmitter being located in Oklahoma.
+Most seriously, it was all but unviewable in Fayetteville and the surrounding area.
+Its transmitter in Fort Smith provided secondary coverage of Fayetteville's southern suburbs but just missed Fayetteville itself.
 Many viewers in the northern part of the market watched CBS on KTVJ in Joplin, Missouri (now NBC affiliate KSNF).

-A solution came in the form of the license for KGTO-TV, which had served Fayetteville as a primary NBC and secondary CBS affiliate on channel 36 from February 8, 1969 to December 23, 1973.
-Hernreich's father, George, had actually bought KGTO in 1973 with the intent of turning it into a satellite of KFPW-TV, but concerns by the Federal Communications Commission (FCC) about Heinreich's operation of KAIT in Jonesboro delayed final FCC approval for the purchase until 1976.
+Although Fort Smith and Fayetteville have been treated as a single market since the 1950s, it soon became apparent that the rugged terrain would make it impossible to cover it from a single UHF transmitter.
+A solution came in the form of the license for KGTO-TV, which had served Fayetteville on channel 36 from February 8, 1969, to December 23, 1973, originally as a primary NBC affiliate before becoming a primary CBS affiliate.
+Hernreich's father, George, had actually bought KGTO in 1973 with the intent of turning it into a satellite of KFPW-TV, but Federal Communications Commission (FCC) concerns about Heinreich's operation of KAIT in Jonesboro delayed final FCC approval for the purchase until 1976.
 Further delays came when severe damage to KGTO's transmitter, as well as a series of thefts, required building a completely new transmitter.
-In order to save money and return the station to the air, Hernreich moved the station's license to channel 29.
-The station finally went on the air on December 8, 1977 as KTVP, a full-time satellite of KFPW-TV.
+However, when Heinreich acquired equipment designed for channel 29, not channel 36, he moved the station's license to channel 29 in order to save money and return the station to the air.
+The station finally went on the air on December 8, 1977, as KTVP, a full-time satellite of KPFW-TV.
+A little over a year later, when KLMN-TV (channel 24, now Fox affiliate KFTA-TV) signed on as the market's third station, KPFW/KTVP became a full-time ABC affiliate, with channel 24 taking all CBS programming.